- About Us

-The DePere Lock has operated continuously since the 1850’s.
-A major upgrade including steel gates was completed in the 1930’s.
-An unoccupied two story Dutch Colonial Revival National Historic Register lock keeper house is located at the site.
+The DePere Lock has operated continuously since the 1850s.
+A major upgrade including steel gates was completed in the 1930s.
+An unoccupied two story Dutch Colonial Revival National Historic Register locktender house is located at the site.

 Today the lock is located at Voyageur Park in downtown De Pere.
 Visitors can enjoy picnicking, boating, and fishing.
-The Fox River State Recreational Trail, which runs 25 miles from downtown Green Bay to the Villiage of Hilbert in Calument County, is located along the western boundary of the park.
-The site is also located near the State Friendship Trail, which runs 13.9 miles from Green Bay to Greenleaf.
+The Fox River State Recreational Trail, which runs 25 miles from downtown Green Bay to near the Village of Hilbert in Calumet County, is located along the western boundary of the park.
 An open pavilion, playground, portage locations, and parking are located near the lock site and park.
 The nearest boat launch is at the Fox Point Boat Launch, just north of Voyageur Park.
-Contact FRNSA, for maps and more information.
+Contact FRNSA for maps and more information.

 National Register of Historic Places:

 Part of the De Pere Lock and Dam Historic District: NR #93001331

 Construction of the first lock and dam facility at De Pere was begun in 1836.
 This dam was subsequently washed away by a storm in 1847.